 Listen to this!
 He is going to parallel it here.

-Psalm 138:5 Yes, they shall sing of the ways of the LORD, [And now he will parallel it yet again] For great is the glory of the LORD.
+Psalm 138:5 Yes, they shall sing of the ways of the LORD, [now he will parallel it yet again] for great is the glory of the LORD.

-Now you see these prophets understood something.
-Maybe it was because they looked back at what Moses had written down there in Exodus 33, and 34, but David here equates the "words of your mouth," with "the ways of the Lord," and with "the glory of the Lord."
+You see these prophets understood something.
+Maybe it was because they looked back at what Moses had written down there in Exodus 33 and 34, but David here equates the "words of your mouth," with "the ways of the Lord," and with "the glory of the Lord."

 Isaiah 58 is interesting because it is speaking of a righteous person.
 This is the fasting chapter.
 In this particular section, God is talking about the fast that He will accept.

-Now he is talking about the effects of doing these things.
-These are all things that God does?
-This is what God does.
+He is talking about the effects of doing these things.
+These are all things that God does—this is what God does.
 These are the very things that Jesus spoke of in Luke 4.
 When He began His ministry He talked about loosing the oppressed, and that sort of thing.
-And this is the same sort of thing that a correct fast is supposed to produce in us.
+This is the same sort of thing that a correct fast is supposed to produce in us.

-Now it is those last two phrases that I want to connect here.
+It is those last two phrases that I want to connect here.
 When we act like God, when we display the righteousness of God, it goes before us as a vanguard.
-And it is just like God being behind us guarding our rear.
+And it is just like God being behind us, guarding our rear.

 And so now we stick in the term "righteousness" as one of those terms that is part of the glory of God.
 These prophets understood this.
 The glory of God was not just in the pillar of cloud and fire—His presence dwelling among them—but the glory of God had these spiritual aspects that were far more important then just seeing something.